mariadb-corporation/libmarias3/docs/api/types.rst

    An unsigned single byte character as defined in the standard header ``stdint.h``

+.. c:type:: size_t

+   The unsigned integer type of the result of ``sizeof``.

-.. c:type:: bool
+.. c:type:: time_t

-   A boolean type as defined in the standard header ``stdbool.h``
+   Real arithmetic type capable of representing times as deinfined in the standard header ``time.h``